At least 5 killed as tornadoes rip through Alabama, destroying homes

 The news website Al.com said “multiple injuries” had been suffered in Shelby County, southeast of Birmingham.
 No further details were immediately available.

-“Our priority at the moment is identifying those citizens in need of emergency medical attention. ...
-This search and outreach effort will continue throughout the night and into the early morning hours,” Samaniego said.

-The Jefferson County Sheriff alerted residents that another twister had struck there.
-“Jefferson County now has a CONFIRMED tornado on the ground.
-It is currently located in the area of I-59 and 459.
+In Jefferson County the sheriff alerted residents that another twister had struck there.
+“Jefferson County now has a CONFIRMED tornado on the ground. ...
 SEEK SHELTER IMMEDIATELY,” the sheriff’s department said on Twitter.

 First lady Jill Biden canceled a trip to Alabama with actress Jennifer Garner that had been planned for Friday to promote President Joe Biden’s coronavirus relief plans, according to the White House.